Marti Epstein

 Marti Epstein (born November 25, 1959) is an American composer.
 She is Professor of Composition at Berklee College of Music and the Boston Conservatory at Berklee.

 Education

-Epstein was born in Denver, Colorado in 1959.
+Epstein was born in Denver, Colorado in 1959, and grew up in Omaha, Nebraska and attended Omaha Burke High School, graduating with the class of 1978.

-She began composition studies in 1977 while still in high school with Professor Robert Beadell at the University of Nebraska.
+She began composition studies in 1977 while still in high school with Professor Robert Beadell at the University of Nebraska–Lincoln.
 She earned degrees from the University of Colorado (Bachelor of Music in Composition, summa cum laude, 1982) and Boston University (Master of Music in Composition, 1984; Doctor of Musical Arts in Composition, 1989).
 Her principal composition instructors were Charles Eakin, Joyce Mekeel, and Bernard Rands.